Chow Mei-nam

 Chow Mei-nam (born 14 November 1988) is a Hong Kong rugby union player.
-Chow made her international debut for Hong Kong in 2015 against Japan.
-She captained Hong Kong in their first World Cup appearance in 2017.
+She captained Hong Kong in their 2017 Rugby World Cup debut in Ireland.

-Biography
+Personal life

-Chow is a P.E. teacher at Hotung Secondary School.
+Chow is a P.E. teacher at Helen Liang Memorial Secondary School (Shatin).

+Rugby career

+Sevens

+Chow made her rugby sevens debut at the Olympic Repechage tournament in Monaco in 2021.

+XVs

+Chow made her international debut for Hong Kong against Japan in 2015.
+She captained the side in their historic debut at the 2017 Rugby World Cup.
 After the 2017 World Cup she spent some time in New Zealand and played for College Rifles RFC.
-She made her rugby sevens debut at the Olympic Repechage tournament in Monaco in 2021.

 Chow was named in the squad that played in a two-test series against Kazakhstan in December 2022.
+In 2024, she was named as a reserve in the opening match of the Asia Rugby Championship against Japan.